beastarman74/mail_to_telegram/README.md

 ```

 !IMPORTANT!
-Either take a copy of of "EXAMPLE.config.py" and rename it to "config.py", update with the required chat_id and bot_token variables.
+Either take a copy of of `EXAMPLE.config.py` and rename it to `config.py`, update with the required `chat_id` and `bot_token` variables.

-Or create a new file with the below variables included.
-Set the bot_token and chat_id variables.
+Or create a new file within your docker project folder and copy the below variables into it.
+Then set the `bot_token` and `chat_id` variables.

-You can change the listen_port value in config.py too if you are placing the Docker Container on the host network.
-Or you can use the docker ports method (recommended) to send to a different port but leave the listen_port as is.
+You can change the `listen_port` value in `config.py` too if you are placing the Docker Container on the host network.
+Or you can use the docker ports method (recommended) to send to a different port but leave the `listen_port` as is.

 ```
 bot_token = '123123123123:SdfSDFsdfSDfWdeyfM-123SDFSDFsdf-O6df'